Alcamo: Contemporary age

-On 19 August 1937 the fascist leader Benito Mussolini visited the town, crossing Corso 6 Aprile by an open car and parading through the crowd of his supporters.
-The visit was due to the inauguration of the railway line between Trapani and Alcamo, completed in the same year.
-Some weeks later, prince Umberto visited Alcamo too.
+On 19 August 1937, fascist leader Benito Mussolini visited the town, crossing Corso 6 Aprile in an open car and parading through the crowd of his supporters.
+The visit marked the inauguration of the railway line between Trapani and Alcamo, completed in the same year.
+Some weeks later, prince Umberto visited Alcamo.

-On 21 July 1943 the American troops entered Alcamo without any opposition, freeing the town from Italian Fascism.
+On 21 July 1943 American troops entered Alcamo without any opposition, freeing the town from Italian Fascism.

-On 18 December 1944, because of the economic and social discomfort, the citizens raised up, occupied the Town Hall and put its archives on fire.
+On 18 December 1944, with economic and social disruption, the citizens rose up, occupied the town hall and set its archives on fire.

-Since 1960 the town planning system has been greatly expanding, particularly at the foot of Mount Bonifato with the construction of Viale Europa, which is one of the most important street in Alcamo.
+Since 1960 the town has expanded, particularly at the foot of Mount Bonifato, with the construction of Viale Europa, a main street in Alcamo.

-At about the end of the 1980s and the beginning of the 1990s there was a bloody Mafia war between the clan Greco (related to the Rimi family) and the members of the emergent Mafia of Corleone, led by the boss Vincenzo Milazzo in the territory of Alcamo.
-Vincenzo Milazzo received orders from Totò Riina to eliminate members of the old Mafia (in particular the member of the clan Greco) and put in command only his trusted men.
+From the end of the 1980s and into the 1990s there was a bloody Mafia war between the Greco clan (related to the Rimi family) and members of the emergent Mafia of Corleone, led by Vincenzo Milazzo in the territory of Alcamo.
+Vincenzo Milazzo received orders from Totò Riina to eliminate members of the old Mafia (in particular the member of the clan Greco) and put only his trusted men in command.

-Just for this reason the Greco family represented an obstacle: the cause which roused the conflict was the approaching of some members of Cosa Nostra to the rival clan of Grecos.
-The war bathed the town in blood for about five years and provoked tens of victims.
-The new Corleone's Mafia prevailed, but the cost to be paid was very high, because a lot of members of this clan died.
+The threat to the Greco clan from the Cosa Nostra led to five years of bloody conflict and resulted in tens of victims.
+The new Corleone Mafia prevailed, but came at the cost of a large number of its members' lives.